 Selling them as fresh fruit will command a price at least as good as sweet-peppers and I would suggest with careful marketing a good deal more.
 Organic food has greater value; it is worth a little extra.

-it’s the least schlepp.
+Freezing peppadews is certainly my first choice out of season; it’s the least schlepp.
 We have a six-months supply waiting to be enjoyed.

-Dry your peppadews and turn them into flakes or a power.
-I do this but it is does take
+Dry your peppadews and turn them into flakes or a powder.
+I do this but it is does take 20-odd hours in the drier; have you got free solar electricity?

 There is certainly a market for your peppadew seedlings.

-Lockdown has meant time to experiment;
+Lock-down has meant time to experiment;

 equal.
 I never realised how much flavour is lost from oxidation in the

-freshly-made hummus it’s a treat.
+freshly made hummus it’s a treat.

 After citrus they are the